ayyrickay/iot-gym/README.md

 First, install all dependencies using `npm install`.
 Use `npm start` to run the application.

-### Twilio setup
+### twilio setup

-To start using Twilio, use the .env file - and for any lost souls who look at this project and don't have the .env file, create one in the iot-gym directory, and include your Twilio auth token and SID. .env should look like:
+To start using Twilio, use the .env file in our project submission - and for any lost souls who look at this project and don't have the .env file, create one in the iot-gym directory, and include your Twilio auth token and SID. .env should look like:

 ```
 TWILIO_AUTH: #################################